openstack/governance/reference/popup-teams.rst

 success of their work.

-When they are formed, popup teams should have at least two leaders, a clear objective, a limited number of affected project teams, and a clear disband criteria.
+When they are formed, popup teams should have at least two leaders, a clear objective, and a clear disband criteria.
 If the team does not have a clear time-limited objective, they should be set up as `Special Interest Groups (SIGs)`_ instead.
 If an objective affects most project teams, it should be made light enough to fit in the :doc:`../goals/index` process instead.

 .. _`Special Interest Groups (SIGs)`: https://governance.openstack.org/sigs/